-The Antimicrobial Stewardship Clinical Care Standard (2020) and the Guidance for implementation of the Antimicrobial Stewardship (AMS) Clinical Care Standard in aged care provides information on delivering appropriate care when prescribing antimicrobials provides information on delivering appropriate care when prescribing antimicrobials.
+The Antimicrobial Stewardship Clinical Care Standard (2020) provides guidance on delivering appropriate care when prescribing antimicrobials (ACSQHC).

 The ACSQHC has a range of information about AMS in aged care available on its website, including a factsheet about how to access Therapeutic Guidelines for advice on evidence-based prescribing for all medicines, including antimicrobials.